jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

   The base case, or halting case, of a function is the problem that we know the answer to, that can be solved without any more recursive calls.
 The base case is what stops the recursion from continuing on forever.
 Every recursive function must have at least one base case (many functions have more than one).
 If it doesn't, your function will not work correctly most of the time, and will most likely cause your program to crash in many situations, definitely not a desired effect.

 Let's return to our factorial example from above.
 Remember the problem was that we never stopped the recursion process; we didn't have a base case.
 Luckily, the factorial function in math defines a base case for us. n! = n*(n - 1)! as long as n > 1.
 If n = = 1 or n = = 0, then n! = 1.
-The factorial function is undefined for values less than 0, so in our implementation, we'll return some error value.
+The factorial function is undefined for values less than 0, so in our Implementation, we'll return some error value.
 Using this updated definition, let's rewrite our factorial function.